 1. Set the Tone: Meet with Your Rep ASAP

 As soon as you find out a new rep has joined your organization, put time on their calendar for an introductory conversation.
-It’s important to create this connection early on and explain your role at your company, and how you can complement their role.
+It’s important to create this connection early on and explain your role at your company, and how you can complement their role to help grow revenue for the company.

 Popular culture can reveal ways to improve the relationship between sales and marketing.
 Take a lesson from Schoolhouse Rock and make the information you present digestible.
 You don’t need to present to them in sing-song (and I certainly wouldn’t recommend it), but remember that your rep has recently joined your company and is navigating new systems, rules of engagement, and people.